TheLocehiliosan/yadm/yadm.md

        provide  the  correct password.
 After files are decrypted, permissions are automatically updated as described in the PERMISSIONS section.

+       Symmetric encryption is used by default, but asymmetric encryption  may be enabled using the yadm.gpg-recipient configuration.

        NOTE:  It is recommended that you use a private repository when keeping confidential files, even though they are encrypted.

 ## PERMISSIONS
        When files are checked out of a Git repository, their  initial  permis- sions are dependent upon the user's umask.
 This can result in confiden- tial files with lax permissions.

        To prevent this, yadm will automatically update the permissions of con- fidential  files.
 The "group" and "others" permissions will be removed from the following files:

        - $HOME/.yadm/files.gpg